 - The initial stage of periodontal disease is called gingivitis and can often be completely reversed.
 Gingivitis is when the gums are inflamed, swollen and tend to bleed when flossing or brushing.
 If gingivitis is not treated, the gums begin to pull away from your teeth, leaving little pockets around the tooth.
 This pocket traps plaque that can’t be reached with brushing and turns into calculus.

-Periodontitis is when gingivitis has progressed to bone loss.
+- Periodontitis is when gingivitis has progressed to bone loss.
 Pockets are formed in between the tooth and the gums.
 The supporting gum tissue and bone that holds the teeth in place deteriorates.
 The bone supporting the tooth can be lost causing the tooth to become wobbly and it affects your ability to chew and speak properly.
 At this stage, the lost bone and tissue cannot be re-grown.
-The aim of the treatment for periodontitis would be to prevent further progression of the disease in order to keep as many teeth remaining in your mouth for as long as possible.
+The aim of the treatment for periodontitis would be to prevent further progression of the disease to keep as many teeth remaining in your mouth for as long as possible.

-Periodontitis refers to a number of inflammatory diseases affecting the tissues that surround and support the teeth.
+Periodontitis refers to several inflammatory diseases affecting the tissues that surround and support the teeth.
 A diagnosis of periodontitis is established by inspecting the soft gum tissues around the teeth with a periodontal probe and by visual analysis of radiographs, to determine the amount of bone loss around the teeth.

 Periodontitis is a common problem amongst adults and is a major cause of tooth loss.
 It is therefore advisable to see periodontal specialists as soon as the problem is detected.
 The earlier the periodontitis is treated, the higher the chance of keeping your own teeth in your mouth for longer.
-Factors such as smoking, diabetes, heart disease and hormonal changes may also be contributing to the deteriorating gum condition and we will advise you if you need to make any changes in order to improve your gum condition after consulting directly with your medical doctor.
+Factors such as smoking, diabetes, heart disease and hormonal changes may also be contributing to the deteriorating gum condition, and we will advise you if you need to make any changes to improve your gum condition after consulting directly with your medical doctor.

 At Smile Cliniq our Periodontal Specialist is Evdokia Chasioti.
 We recommend periodontist London patients to consult with her if the disease is moderate or advanced.